Sarah Churchill, Duchess of Marlborough: Final dismissal

-In January 1711, the Duchess of Marlborough lost the offices of Mistress of the Robes and Groom of the Stool and was replaced by Elizabeth Seymour, Duchess of Somerset.
+In January 1711, the Duchess lost the offices of Mistress of the Robes and Groom of the Stool and was replaced by Elizabeth Seymour, Duchess of Somerset.
 Abigail Masham was made Keeper of the Privy Purse.
 This broke a promise Anne had made to distribute these court offices to the Duchess of Marlborough's children.
+Additionally, because of the mass support for peace in the War of the Spanish Succession, Anne decided she no longer needed John and took the opportunity to dismiss him on trumped-up charges of embezzlement.
+The Marlboroughs also lost state funding for Blenheim Palace, and the Queen ordered all work to cease in 1712.